MinjaeChoi119/Heat-Map/README.md

 Interpolation and 3D visualization of temperature sensor grids, written during a lab practicum at **OSTA Lab, Hanyang University** (Feb–Jun 2023) on optical frequency domain reflectometry (OFDR) for distributed temperature sensing on Li-ion battery cells.

 An OFDR fiber gives temperature readings at discrete points along its length.
-Wrapped around a cell, that becomes a coarse grid of samples that has to be turned into a continuous surface before anyone can see where the cell is actually getting hot.
+Wrapped around a cell, that becomes a coarse grid of samples that has to be turned into a continuous surface before anyone can see where the cell is getting hot.

 These scripts run on a 5×10 randomly generated array rather than the lab's measurements, so the method can be shown without publishing unpublished experimental data.